iv-org/youtube-trusted-session-generator/README.md

 ## Description

 This script will output two parameters: po_token and visitor_data.
-Needed for passing YouTube checks in Invidious.
+Needed for passing YouTube checks in Invidious or the program that use the po_token functionality.

 ## What's po_token